-If a manager considers an employee guilty of gross misconduct, and thus potentially liable for summary dismissal, it is still important to establish the facts before taking any action.
-A short period of suspension with full pay may be helpful or necessary, although it should only be

-- imposed after careful consideration and should be kept under review.
+- If a manager considers an employee guilty of gross misconduct, and thus potentially liable for summary dismissal, it is still important to establish the facts before taking any action.
+A short period of suspension with full pay may be helpful or necessary, although it should only be imposed after careful consideration and should be kept under review.
 It should be made clear to the employee that the suspension is not a disciplinary action and does not involve any prejudgement (see paragraph 3.5 below on suspension). - It is a core principle of reasonable behaviour that employers should give employees the opportunity of putting their case at a disciplinary hearing before deciding whether to take action.
-This principle applies as much to cases of gross misconduct as it does to ordinary cases of misconduct or unsatisfactory performance. - 55 Paragraph deleted: this referred to a non-contractual briefing note within the Grey Book.
+This principle applies as much to cases of gross misconduct as it does to ordinary cases of misconduct or unsatisfactory performance. - A simplified briefing note for the discipline procedure can be found at Appendix B.